Where Personal InjuryMeets Personal Service

 These collisions usually involve higher speeds.
 Therefore, more serious injuries and property damage occur.
 These include lacerations, head/brain trauma, back and neck injuries and death.

-Issues Related to Head Injuries in Car Wrecks
+Issues Related To Head Injuries In Car Wrecks

 Brain trauma (traumatic brain injury and concussions) is common.
 Consider the physics.
 The brain impacts the skull and the head may impact other objects.
 Can also occur in slower-speed collisions.
 There’s a potential for a delayed onset of symptoms.
 These symptoms can show up as mood swings, memory loss, a decrease/loss of speech and motor skills.
 These types of injuries are traumatic for victim as well as the family and caregivers.
 The injuries may result in a loss of emotional support or a loss of financial support.
 Brain trauma can require an extended recovery time.
 Understand it can delay the case resolution.
 You don’t want to settle your case too early.
 You won’t be able to go back to ask for more money.

-Why Do Serious Injury Cases Take More Time to Resolve?
+Why Do Serious Injury Cases Take More Time To Resolve?

 It’s important that you and your attorney understand your full medical treatment, including any surgeries.
 Physical therapy is often required you should complete the recommended treatment program.
 Your conditions may worsen over time because you didn’t get the care you needed.